2017–18 Slovak First Football League: Format changes

 Starting from this season, the competition format was changed.
-The previous 33-match round robin structure was replaced by a regular stage round of 22 games and a playoff round, where 12 teams are divided into two groups: championship group (top-6 teams after regular stage) and relegation group (bottom 6 teams).
+The previous 33-match round robin structure was replaced by the current regular stage round of 22 games and a playoff round, where 12 teams are divided into two groups: championship group (top-6 teams after regular stage) and relegation group (bottom 6 teams).
 The playoff round uses a 10-game round robin structure.

 The top team in the championship group wins the league title and qualifies to next season's Champions League qualification; the runner-up and 3rd team obtain spots of next season's Europa League Qualification.
 The bottom team of the relegation group will be relegated to next season's 2.
 Liga and replaced by the 2.
 Liga winner.
 The second-bottom ranked team will play a two-leg relegation playoff with the runner-up of 2.
 Liga.

 Should one of the top 3 teams wins of the 2017-18 Slovak Cup, Europa League qualification playoffs will be held among the 4th, 5th, 6th team in the championship group and the top team of the relegation round.
 The 4th team plays the top team of the relegation group and the 5th plays the 6th in the semifinals.
 Winners of the semifinals will play the final to determine the Europa League qualification spot.
 Europa League qualification playoff games will be one-leg and played at the home pitch of the higher-ranked team.